pyth0nic/claims-app/README.md

 # Insurance Claims Sample Project
-Utilises on react + bulma + react hooks + moment js + lodash + the excellent @lourenci/react-kanban library
+Utilises react + bulma + react hooks + moment js + lodash + the excellent @lourenci/react-kanban library

 # Reasoning
 * Bulma was used for ease of use and beauty of components.